CMPE-133-Group-1/dev-dashboard/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### ERROR FIXES

+## Error: Referring to firebase being un-resolvable

+Run the command of `npm i firebase`

+This will install the firebase dependancies required for the project to run.

+## Error: Referring to Calendar/Mobiscroll CSS

+1. Install the Mobiscroll CLI from npm (you might need sudo access).
+You will be able to configure Mobiscroll with ease in your app with the CLI

+Run the command of `npm install -g @mobiscroll/cli`

+2. Install Mobiscroll in your React project
+Run the following command in the root folder of your React project.

+Run the command of `mobiscroll config react`

+*note: you may be asked to You will be prompted to log in with your mobiscroll account. (its free)*

+###  -------------------------------------------------------------------------------------------------------|
+###  STOP HERE : Below refers to more technical operations that may not be needed for demo-ing this project |
+###  -------------------------------------------------------------------------------------------------------|

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**